ArsalanMaqsood/klyng/docs/sections/getting-started.md

 ### Sending and Receiving Messages

-After the job was partitioned over the participating processes, the root needs to send each other process it partition and each other process needs to receive it.
+After the job was partitioned over the participating processes, the root needs to send each other process its partition and each other process needs to receive it.

 For sending messages, the `klyng.send` method is used.
 The method takes a simple object that describes the message to be sent.
-This object must contain to fields: `to` which is the rank of the receiving process, and `data` which is the data to be sent (any serializable data can be sent).
+This object must contain two fields: `to` which is the rank of the receiving process, and `data` which is the data to be sent (any serializable data can be sent).
 An optional `subject` field may be provided as an extra info to identify a message, it can be any data type that can be tested for equality in a shallow manner.

 For example, this call `klyng.send({to: 5, data: "Hello", subject:"Greetings"})` will send to the process ranked 5 a message carrying "Hello" with a subject "Greetings".